amtoaer

 3. Enable the service using sudo systemctl enable --now wah.service.

-For other distributions, simply replace the second process above with manual installation:
+For other distributions, simply replace the second step above with manual installation:

 install -D -m 755 $srcdir/wah $pkgdir/usr/bin/wah